 A quick win for many new BlueConic users comes from taking advantage of the lightbox interaction type.
-Dialogues built with the lightbox interaction type give marketers the ability to quickly and cleanly place an offer or message in front of a relevant segment of their known or anonymous users.
+Dialogues built with the lightbox interaction type give marketers the ability to quickly and cleanly place an offer or message in front of a relevant segment of customers and visitors.
 Let's take a quick look at how this is done.

 First, the end result… the lightbox!

-- To get started, head to the Dialogues tab in BlueConic:
+- To get started, go to the Dialogues tab in BlueConic:

-- Click “Add Dialogue”, and you’ll be brought straight to the “Who” tab of dialogue configuration.
+- Click “Add Dialogue”, and you’ll go straight to the “Who” tab of dialogue configuration.

 - Enter a name for your dialogue (e.g. “Register today”), and use the bar beneath the “Who” tab to select your audience.